-The 2018 Finance Bill replaced the wealth tax with a new wealth tax only due on real estate properties called "Impôt sur la Fortune Immobilière" ("IFI").
-IFI is due by resident taxpayers on the worldwide real estate properties owned directly or indirectly, and by non-resident taxpayers only on their real estate properties located in France, owned directly or indirectly through French or foreign companies or trusts.
-The rules governing IFI are largely inspired by the wealth tax regime with new amendments deemed to avoid what the FTA considered as tax avoidance.
-Among a few other exemptions, participation in a French or foreign operating company owning real estate which does not exceed 10% would be exempted from IFI.
-As already explained, some limitation of deduction of debts is also provided.
+A wealth tax on real estate properties or rights called "Impôt sur la Fortune Immobilière" is due by resident taxpayers on the worldwide real estate properties owned directly or indirectly, and by non-resident taxpayers only on their real estate properties located in France, owned directly or indirectly through French or foreign companies or trusts.
+Among a few other exemptions, participation in a French or foreign operating company owning real estate which does not exceed 10%, is exempted from IFI provided that certain conditions are met.
+As already explained, some limitation of deduction of debts also applies.